Bollywood pays tribute to "king of romance" Yash Chopra

 "They shall ever remain stored within us and like all other memories shall give value and belief to what we shared together," Bachchan added.

-(Reporting by Shilpa Jamkhandikar; Editing by Frank Jack Daniel, Elaine Lies and Tony Tharakan)
+(Reporting By Shilpa Jamkhandikar; Editing by Frank Jack Daniel and Elaine Lies)